 Have a goal

-A goal can be an upcoming event you have signed up for or a more internal goal of achieving a distance or time.
-I used to have event related goals, but Covid has made me rethink this and I am now working on goals that I can achieve no matter what happens.
+A goal can be an upcoming event you have signed up for or a more internal goal of achieving a certain distance or time.
+I used to have event-related goals, but Covid has made me rethink this and I am now working on goals that I can achieve no matter what happens.

 Get your technique right

-If you've never learned how to properly swim chances are you swim with your head up, legs down and die after about 10 meters.
-No wonder you have find it hard to enjoy your swim!
+If you've never learned how to properly swim, chances are you swim with your head up, legs down and die after a couple of laps.
+No wonder you find it hard to enjoy your swim!